 If you haven’t already, create a Todoist account, log in, and start learning how to get things done every day by adding and completing tasks.

-1. Get things out of your head: Add and complete tasks every day
+1. Get things out of your head by adding and completing tasks every day

 Start by getting all the tasks you’ve been worrying about off your mind and into Todoist, so you can focus on just what’s in front of you right now.
-To add a new task, simply press + on any platform, type out the task name, and press Add task to save it.
+To add a new task, simply look for and select the + on any platform.
+Then, type out the task name and press Add task to save it.

 Make it a daily habit to add tasks to Todoist whenever you think of them on whichever device is closest.

-As the day goes on, review what you have to do using the Today view in the top left.
+As the day goes on, review what you have to do using the Today or Upcoming view.
 Mark tasks as complete by clicking the circle to the left of the task or swiping the task from left to right on mobile.
+When you've completed all tasks in any given view, you'll see a screen like this to let you know you don't have any more tasks that day.

 Note